Summon Me! From Dismal Mountain

 The premise here is that The Beast has no power of his own; it is first begged or stolen.

 This lyric comes off as heavy metal in my head.
-With operatic overtones.
+With liturgical effect.